centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 _B2B_
 Individual connected to a specific Account who can log in to Centra Showroom and place orders.
 For example a purchaser at a specific store.

 ## **C**

 **Campaign**
 _B2B/B2C_
-are used to set up store-wide price reductions or to set a manual “New in store” flag.
+Campaigns are used to set up store-wide price reductions or to set a manual “New in store” flag.
 It’s important to note that the original price will not be overwritten.
-This can be done on specific markets and/or price lists.
+Campaigns can be set-up on specific Markets and/or Price Lists.
 Unlike Vouchers, this logic is applied before checkout process.

 **Campaign site**
 _B2C_
-A campaign site is a way to give selected Customers access to a campaign prior to its launch.
-This is achieved by assigning the Customer to a Market which they cannot access without going through the campaign site (i.e. V.I.P.
-Market).
+A Campaign Site is a way to give selected Customers access to a campaign prior to its launch.
+This is achieved by assigning the Customer to a Market which they cannot access without going through the campaign site (like VIP Market).

-**Cancel Date** *
+**Cancel Date**
 _B2B_
-Date after which orders are automatically cancelled unless confirmed.
-Set during the Wholesale checkout process.
+A note on an order if the Account don’t want the order after a certain date.
+The order is not automatically cancelled on the Cancel Date, it is a note for sales staff.

 **Cart**
+_B2C_
 See Selection.

 **Category**
+_B2B/B2C_
-Mechanism for structuring how Displays are shown on frontend sites and in Centra Showroom to facilitate navigation.
+Mechanism for structuring how Displays are shown on front-end sites and in Centra Showroom to ease navigation.
 Categories are arranged in a hierarchical tree-structure with up to 3 levels.
 One product can have multiple categories.
 Also see: Folder.

 **Charts**
+_B2B/B2C_
-see Measurement Chart, Size Chart
+See Measurement Chart, Size Chart.

 **Collection**
+_B2B/B2C_
-Part of a product’s general attributes.
-In fashion, this might for example be a spring-summer collection like SS20.
+Part of a product’s General Attributes.
+In fashion, this could be a spring-summer Collection like SS20.
 If products aren’t set by season and you were selling other appliances, this could e.g. be “Kitchen”.

+**Color Swatch**
+_B2B/B2C_
+Taken from the world of fashion, color swatches allow the customer to compare colors, gradients, textures or patterns in a simple manner.
+In Centra, color swatches can be defined as custom product or variant attributes, usually consisting of color description, hex value and/or small image to show the example texture or pattern.

 **Configuration**
+_B2B/B2C_
-Basic configuration settings for Centra are stored in config file that differs per client.
-Accessible for Centra front-end agency partners and Centra Support, not for end-users.
+Basic configuration settings for Centra are stored in the config file.
+The config file differs per client and is only accessible for Centra’s front-end agency partners and Centra Support – not for end-users.

-**CRUD**
-Create, Read, Update, Delete

-**Customer, newsletter**
+**Newsletter**
 _B2C_
-This section will give you a list of customers that selected to sign up for newsletters
+This section will list registered customers for which “Receive newsletter” field is set to “Yes”.

-**Customer, registered**
-_B2C_
-customer that decided to sing in (either during order process or through registration form).

 ## D

-**Demand**
+**Demand** *
 _B2B/B2C_
-is used when having either “Allow backorders” or “Preorder” enabled, this will be the suggested amount to purchase from suppliers.
+Demand is used with either “Allow backorders” or “Preorder” enabled, this will be the suggested amount to purchase from suppliers.

 **Delivery window**
 _B2B_
-(also known as DelWin) is used to manage when products should be expected to be delivered, all B2B orders in centra must belong to one or many Delivery Windows.
-Products are added to a delivery windows and when that delivery window is active, the products in that delivery window will be available for sale.
-Delivery window normally correspond with pars of “Order Type” logic in ERP systems.
-Products in a delivery window can have the stock availability based on “Stock”, “Link”, “Stock/Link”, or “Preorder”, depending on option the order will act differently in the way it allocates stock, links towards incoming supplier orders, or creates a demand.
+Delivery Window (also known as DelWin) is used to manage when products are expected to be delivered.
+Every B2B order in Centra must belong to one or many Delivery Windows.
+Products are available for sale once the Delivery Window they belong to has been activated.
+The Delivery Window normally corresponds with pars of “Order Type” logic in ERP systems.
+Products in a Delivery Window have available  stock based on “Stock”, “Link”, “Stock/Link”, or “Preorder”.
+Depending on selected option the order will act differently in the way it allocates stock, links towards incoming supplier orders, or creates a demand.

 **Discount**
 _B2B/B2C_
-A discount is a setting to make a reduction off of the original value of a product.  (not sure how to describe this really, let me know what you would want here)
+A Discount is a setting for making a reduction off the original price of a product.
+It can be applied to the price of a single product or the entire order.
+It can also be configured as a fixed or percentage discount value.

 **Display**
 _B2B/B2C_
-In a display you choose how and where a product should be displayed.
-You set which market it should be displayed, in which categories and in which variant.
-You’ll also set the storefront product -name in the “display name”.
+In a display you choose how and where a product should be presented in the front end.
+You set which market, categories and variant it should be displayed in.
+You’ll also set the storefront product name in the “display name”.
 A product without display won’t appear in API responses.

 ## E

 **EAN**
 _B2B/B2C_
 European Article Number.
-A field on size level which should be unique.
-Can also be populated with a UPC.
+Like GTIN (Global Trade Item Number), it identifies a specific product, variant and size.
+Can be set as a field on size level which should be unique.
+Can also be populated with a UPC (Universal Product Code).

 **ERP**
 Enterprise Resource Planning (system).